jacopodellostee/Netflix-Clone/README.md

 The application enables users to:

-- **Browse Content:** Explore multiple categories of movies and TV shows (Trending, Top Rated, Netflix Originals) through TMDB API integration
+- **Browse Content:** Explore multiple categories of movies and TV series (Trending and Top Rated) through TMDB API integration
 - **Responsive User Interface:** Enjoy seamless navigation optimized for devices of all sizes using Tailwind CSS utility-first styling
 - **Favorites Management:** Add and remove movies and TV shows from a personal favorites list with persistent storage
 - **Content Details:** View comprehensive information for each title including plot summary, ratings, release year, genres, and cast information